-• Since 2011, there have been more persons referred from more intensive and institutionaltype settings as opposed to the community.
-This trend continued for the current reporting period, with 34% of referrals coming from institutional/acute care settings.
-Further breakdown within these settings revealed that 25% of these referrals were from psychiatric hospital settings, 0% were for persons who were incarcerated, 3% were supported in ICF/DD settings, 3% were in an acute care setting, 3% of persons were in a psychiatric residential treatment facility, and 0% were in a nursing facility at the point of referral.
+Since 2011, there have been more persons referred from more intensive and institutional-type settings as opposed to the community.
+This trend continued for the current reporting period, with 54% of referrals coming from institutional/acute care settings.
+Further breakdown within these settings revealed that 39% of these referrals were from psychiatric hospital settings, 0% were for persons who were incarcerated, 5% were supported in ICF/DD settings, 5% were in an acute care setting, 5% of persons were in a psychiatric residential treatment facility, and 0% were in a nursing facility at the point of referral.

 The Resource Center also continues to work to ensure that individuals with a history and/or current challenges related to non-consensual sexual behavior (NSB) continue to have access to needed supports.
-210 individuals are being followed by the Local Oversight Team (LOT).
-This quarter there were three reported subsequent incidents of NSB, two incidents included direct contact (did not result in legal involvement) and one incident did not include direct contact.
+The local oversight team (LOT) is following 201 individuals.
+This quarter there were two reported subsequent incidents of NSB, one incident included direct contact (did not result in legal involvement), and one incident did not include direct contact.
 All individuals remain in Waiver and currently reside in their homes.